Second generation biofuels, biomass exploitation, fibre modification, yeast screening & propagation

 · Release of cell wall bound phenolics e.g. ferulic acid

 · Hemp fibre processing

-Once operational in autumn 2010, this open access equipment will benefit the wide range of regional SMEs involved in advanced biofuel commercialisation, as well as catalysing industry engagement with the region’s knowledge base.
+This open access equipment will benefit the wide range of regional SMEs involved in advanced biofuel commercialisation, as well as catalysing industry engagement with the region’s knowledge base.
 For further information and commercial enquiries, please contact Dr Kerry I’Anson, Head of Operations, IFR Extra.